mRs-/Black-Friday-Deals/README.md

 ### 💰 [SVG Shaper for SwiftUI](https://apps.apple.com/us/app/svg-shaper-for-swiftui/id1566140414) – Convert simple SVG files to SwiftUI Shapes/Views · 33% off
 ### 💰 [Deeplink Buddy](https://deeplinkbuddy.com) – Personal deeplinks manager app for developers.
 50% OFF with **BLACKFRIDAY_2022**
 ### 💸 [Git Tower](https://www.git-tower.com) - Powerful Git client for Mac and Windows.
 50% off
+### 💰 [Tumult Whisk](https://blog.tumult.com/2022/11/22/cyber-monday-discounts-for-tumult-hype-and-tumult-whisk-today-through-december-1st/) _30% off_ — Tumult Whisk is the lightweight HTML and PHP editor with a live preview pane that displays the updated page as you type.
+It is an essential app for your web dev toolkit.

 ## 📌 Productivity Software
 ### 💸 [Reading Time - Book Tracker](https://apps.apple.com/app/id1561460485) · Unlock forever is 50% off
 ### 💰 [Email Me App](https://www.emailmeapp.net) - A native iOS, MacOS and WatchOS App to email yourself and much more with just one tap.
 50% OFF for the lifetime purchase.